 The American Bar Association (ABA) is the largest voluntary organization of lawyers and law students in the United States and the world.
 The professional organization was founded on August 21, 1878, in Saratoga Springs, N.Y., by 100 lawyers from 21 states.
 At that meeting, the purpose of the organization was defined as "the advancement of the science of jurisprudence, the promotion of the administration of justice, and a uniformity of legislation throughout this country."

-The ABA is known for setting academic standards for law schools and developing model ethical rules for the legal profession.
+Today, the ABA is known for providing a wide range of services to its members, setting academic standards for law schools, and developing model ethical rules for the legal profession.